Effective January 1, 2024

 Examples of the information you provide are: name, email address, mailing address, phone number and billing information.

 You also provide us with information about others when you use parts of our Services, such as when you:

-- Start or participate in an electronic transaction, such as a push or fetch (requests)
+- Start or participate in an electronic transaction, such as a push or pull (requests)

 - Add others as a user to an existing account

 - Leave comments

 Botdoc uses Google API services within the Botdoc platform.
 Reference the Google API Services Disclosure page for details regarding the use of your data and these API services.

 How Botdoc Processes Your Personal Information

 We, Botdoc, collect and process your personal information:

 - When you visit our public facing website, botdoc.io, sign up for a free Botdoc account, or make a request to receive information about Botdoc or our products;